Eroleice/LIAR/index.md

 ![mind_map](https://github.com/Eroleice/LIAR/raw/gh-pages/image/mind_map.jpg)

-The word 'LIAR' itself is the realization of quantitative investment from us.
+The word 'LIAR' itself is the cognition of quantitative investment from us.
 We do believe that a success investment contains 3 steps:

 1. Turn cash into capital
 2. Wait until capital grows up